Charles Pilkington (mountaineer): Biography

 Pilkington was born in St Helens on 18 August 1850, the son of Richard Pilkington (1795–1869) and his wife Anne (1812–1883), née Evans.
 In 1829 Richard Pilkington went into partnership with his brother, William (1800–1872), who had joined the St. Helens Crown Glass Company in 1826 as a silent partner before assuming control of that company in 1828, when Richard joined him they reformed the company as Pilkington Brothers which went on to develop into the FTSE listed Pilkington glass-manufacturing company.

-One of Charles Pilkington's younger brothers, Lawrence (1855–1941) was also a prominent mountaineer and one of his elder brothers was the conservative MP Richard Pilkington (1841-1908).
+One of Charles Pilkington's younger brothers, Lawrence (1855–1941) was also a prominent mountaineer and one of his elder brothers was the conservative MP Richard Pilkington (1841–1908).

 Charles Pilkington made his living as a colliery engineer, he married Mabel Fielden in 1884.
-Two of their sons, Edward Fielden (1885-1975) and Hugh Brocklehurst (1886-1915) attended Winchester and Trinity College at the University of Cambridge.
+Two of their sons, Edward Fielden (1885–1975) and Hugh Brocklehurst (1886–1915) attended Winchester and Trinity College, Cambridge.
 Both of them climbed with Charles in the alps and were original members of the Cambridge University Mountaineering Club when it was founded during the winter months of 1905-1906.
-Hugh was killed in action at Gallipoli in the Great War and Edward Fielden later became a director of two of the companies that his father had been involved with, the Pilkington Lancastrian Pottery and Tile Company and Manchester Collieries (into which Clifton and Kersley Coal Company had be subsumed), he was awarded an OBE in the 1957 New Year Honours.
+Hugh was killed in action at Gallipoli in the Great War and Edward Fielden later became a director of two of the companies that his father had been involved with, the Pilkington Lancastrian Pottery and Tile Company and Manchester Collieries (into which Clifton and Kersley Coal Company had been subsumed), he was awarded an OBE in the 1957 New Year Honours.